The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: Acknowledgment

 \section{Acknowledgment}

-We would like to acknowledge Eric Armengaud and Vid Ir\v{s}i\v{c} for discussion.
+We would like to acknowledge Eric Armengaud and Vid Ir\v{s}i\v{c} for discussion and Lachlan Lancaster for useful suggestions.
 We also would like to acknowledge Lam Hui and Tom Broadhust for useful comments.
 This work is partially supported by a CUHK Discretionary Fund and by the MoST of Taiwan under the grant no.: 105-2112-M-007-028-MY3.